innocenzi/tailwindcss-theming/readme.md

 This plugin is based on [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), which are [not compatible with IE11](https://caniuse.com/#feat=css-variables).
 You can have partial support for the browsers that do not support them by using a PostCSS plugin that add a fallback for CSS variables, such as [`postcss-css-variables`](https://github.com/MadLittleMods/postcss-css-variables) or [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties).

 Keep in mind that only your default theme will work with that method.

+## Alternatives

+This plugin is feature-complete, but some alternatives exist.
+If you're looking for a simplier approach, a different kind of configuration, or just want to know the alternatives, here is a list that you may find useful:

+- [`tailwindcss-dark-mode`](https://github.com/ChanceArthur/tailwindcss-dark-mode) - If you only want the variants functionality.
+- [`tailwindcss-darkmode`](https://github.com/danestves/tailwindcss-darkmode) - If you only want the variants functionality.
+- [`tailwindcss-theme-swapper`](https://github.com/crswll/tailwindcss-theme-swapper) - Similar to `tailwindcss-theming`, but lower-level, and without the variant functionality.
+- [Manually](https://tailwindcss.com/docs/breakpoints/#dark-mode), by adding a `screens` media query in Tailwind's configuration.